Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 1. Will be colour-coded to match user expectations.

-    - Green for "Edit, Sign up or Submit" buttons.
+    - Green for the "Edit, Sign up or Submit" buttons.
 Green is seen as a positive colour and is a standard colour across the internet when submitting a form or editing data.

     - Red for "Delete" buttons.
 Following the same idea, Red is seen as a negative colour often associated with deleting an item or cancelling an event.

     - Orange for the bold "Open League" buttons.
 This is to differentiate it from other buttons on the website and help the user distinguish it from the surrounding "Edit" & "Delete" buttons.
-This will open the main League page which will be the summary of the users work, so making it unique feels important in providing a good user experience.
+This will open the main League page which will be the summary of the user's work, so making it unique feels important in providing a good user experience.

 2. Will use "Materialize's" built-in `waves-effect waves-light` classes, to provide positive feedback to user interaction.